mariusbrataas/StateLake/README.md

   );
 }

-/**
- * The Note-function can also attach to the store a bit higher up in the hierarchy:
+// The Note-function may also connect to the state a bit higher up in the hierarchy: function Note({ id }: { id: string }) {
- */
-function Note({ id }: { id: string }) {
   // Lake states
   const [note, setNote] = store.useState('notes', id)();